I - Self Realisation, Non-Duality and Enlightenment

 The Mechanics of Self-Realisation

-Figure 27 shows the relationships between the authentic personality and the true-Self, the true-Self and the false-self, and the false-self and the ego-personality.
+Figure 27 shows the relationships between the authentic personality, the true-Self, the false-self and the ego-personality.
 The numbered blocks at the bottom of the diagram correspond to the following numbered points:

 1. Collectively, the mind, heart and body constitute the authentic personality.

-2. (Prior to enlightenment) the true-Self is the core of the authentic personality.
+2. The true-Self is the core of the authentic personality (prior to enlightenment).

-3. But the true-Self has lost sight of its true nature and believes it is the false-self (self-image).
+3. But the true-Self has lost sight of its true nature and believes it is the false-self.

 4. The false-self is the core of the ego personality.